-Anyone seeking to inspect or copy a register of members must make a request to the company (s 116(3)) giving his or her name and address (an individual must be named when an application is made by an organisation), specifying the purpose for which the information is to be used, and stating whether the information will be disclosed to any other person (s 116(4)).
+Anyone seeking to inspect or copy a register of members must make a request to the company (s 116(3)) giving their name and address (an individual must be named when an application is made by an organisation), specifying the purpose for which the information is to be used and stating whether the information will be disclosed to any other person (s 116(4)).
 If the information is to be disclosed to another person, that person's name and address must be given and the purpose for which that other person will use the information must be stated (s 116(4)(d)).
+This applies to disclosure of any part of the information (Burberry Group plc v Fox-Davies [2017] EWCA Civ 1129, [2018] Bus LR 332).
 It is an offence, triable either way, to make knowingly or recklessly a statement in such a request that is misleading, false or deceptive in a material particular (s 119).
 By s 117, the company has five working days either to comply with the request or apply to the court for a direction under s 117(3) that it need not comply because the inspection or copy is not sought for a proper purpose.
 Identifying persons as targets for violence, harassment or intimidation would obviously not be a proper purpose.
 The court has a power, on finding that a company need not comply with an inspection request, to direct the company not to comply with similar requests, whether from the same person or other persons (s 117(4)).

 The onus is on the company to satisfy the court on a balance of probabilities that the purpose for which access is sought is not a proper one (Re Burry and Knight Ltd [2014] EWCA Civ 604, [2014] 1 WLR 4046, at [22]).
+A shareholder who is seeking to communicate with other shareholders in order to make a challenge in good faith to the way the company is being run should normally be regarded as having a proper purpose (Houldsworth Village Management Co Ltd v Barton [2020] EWCA Civ 980, [2020] 4 WLR 107 at [18]).
 The court may conclude that the true purpose is not that stated in the request for access (Re Burry and Knight Ltd at [21]).
 Communicating to members something that has no value or utility to them as members is not a proper purpose (Re Burry and Knight Ltd in which the request was from a member who had become obsessed with unsubstantiated allegations of wrongdoing long ago and wanted to communicate them to other members).
-Exploitation of a list of members for commercial gain is not a proper purpose unless it advances their interests in some way (Burberry Group plc v Fox-Davies [2015] EWHC 222 (Ch), [2015] 2 BCLC 66).